-Despite having no formal training in journalism, I was able to turn my amateur attempt into a professional one, on my first try.
 Working alongside career journalists and negotiating with national news networks and TV shows gave me an opportunity to quickly learn the fundamentals of the profession.
+My work has appeared in productions by AJ+ (Al Jazeera), Fusion (Univision), NBC, HBO and BBC, among others.

 Deserts are often mistaken as lifeless, barren lands — hostile to all but the most stubborn, foolish travelers.
 It’s not true.
 The great American deserts welcomely offer sublime, undisturbed and rugged wilderness.